20kdc/gabien-app-r48/doc/new_translation.md

 ## Dynamic

+Dynamic strings are represented Java-side by FF0 through FF4, which DynTrSlot can be cast to.
+All dynamic translation slots go through MVMEnvR48.dynTrBase, and the default string is given then. dynTrDump is an attempt to approximately reverse-engineer all translation strings.

+It may end up being necessary to use a dedicated storage system for dynamic translation strings that holds source Datum code for generating the dump file, but this wastes the `define-group` efforts...

-This isn't set in stone, but here's the basic ideas:
+OTHER STUFF:This isn't set in stone, but here's the basic ideas:

 * Name routines are connected into the MVM context "somehow" in a way that allows for direct definition from MVM.